occultlang/occult/README.md

 # Occult
-The Occult programming lanugage.
+The Occult programming lanugage

 # Building
-To build occult there's a few steps. you need to run these in order to build it successfully.
+To build occult there's a few steps. you need to run these in order to build it successfully
 ```bash
 $ git clone https://github.com/finalxvd/occult.git
 $ ./get_libraries_tcc.sh